-Both of our state-of-the-art recycling facilities accept used lead-acid batteries for repurposing and reuse in the creation of new products.
+Both of our state-of-the-art recycling facilities accept used lead batteries for recycling and reuse in the creation of new products.
 We require that they be properly packaged for transport.
 Before you send us your used batteries, please review our packaging guidelines and shipping information below.

 Terrapure Guidelines for Scrap Battery Transport